+If you’re reading this, you’re likely navigating a difficult emotional landscape, possibly feeling exhausted and apprehensive.
 You may have spent years in a cycle of trying to “fix” yourself, frustrated that conventional approaches haven’t delivered the lasting relief you crave.
-Perhaps you feel burdened by an invisible weight, are constantly bracing for a crisis, or experience emotions that seem far too intense for the situation.
+Perhaps you feel burdened by an invisible weight, are constantly bracing for a crisis, or experience emotional responses that seem far too intense for the situation.

 Before anything else, know this: You are not crazy, and you are not broken.

 You are likely carrying the invisible wounds of your past.
-When you are researching help, you will often come across the phrase “trauma-informed treatment.”
+When you are researching help, you will often come across the phrase “trauma-informed care” or “trauma-informed treatment.”
 It sounds clinical, perhaps even a bit distant.
 But at Kinder in the Keys, we want you to know that the meaning behind these words is deeply personal and profoundly compassionate.

 What Is Trauma-Informed Care?